uhh-lt/kaldi-tuda-de/README.md

 The scripts expect to find one gzipped text files containing all the sentences (each on its own line) in data/local/lm/cleaned.gz

-The preproccesing with [MARY](http://mary.dfki.de/) canonicalizes numbers, literals and abbrevations and removes all punctuation.
+The preproccesing with [MARY](http://mary.dfki.de/) canonicalizes numbers, literals and abbreviations and removes all punctuation.
 E.g. 51 is changed into "einundfünfzig".
 Spelling is currently not canonicalized, but rules to translate from old German spellings (pre-1996 and pre-2004/06) are planned for a later release.

 If you want to preprocess your own texts, you can use s5/local/maryfy_corpus.py.